JaviRute/Spanish-verbs-practice/README.md

 Shows you a random verb in a random tense, you have to write the correct verb with the right ending in Spanish.

+This is a GUI app running Python code and using the Tkinter module.

 Attached is a word file with the main Spanish tenses and a quick explanation on how to construct their regular forms.

 The app will take a random Spanish verb (bailar, cantar, aprender, etc) and will ask you to form it in a specific tense (preterite, present, simple future, etc) in a specific person ('I' form, 'we' form, etc).